thjxs/Notes/css/readme.md

 ## margin
 The top and bottom margins of blocks are sometimes combined (collapsed) into a single margin whose size is the largest of the individual margins

+## user-select
+The `user-select` CSS property controls whether the user can select text.
+This doesn't have any effect on content loaded as chrome, except in textboxes